BookSpring’s 2019 Central Texas Reading Survey offers insight into the state of reading in Central Texas and early literacy efforts in our community.

 Signs of Progress for Family Book Ownership

-The 2019 Central Texas Reading Survey finds that 31% of caregivers in Central Texas have fewer than 20 books at home, which is down slightly from findings of the 2018 survey (35%).
-The survey found a similar decrease in the number of households reporting having fewer than 20 children’s books in the home, from 58% in 2018 to 46% in 2019.
+The 2019 Central Texas Reading Survey finds that 31% of caregivers with incomes less that $40,000 in Central Texas have fewer than 20 books at home, which is down slightly from findings of the 2018 survey (35%).
+The survey found a similar decrease in the overall number of households reporting having fewer than 20 children’s books in the home, from 58% in 2018 to 46% in 2019.
 While it will take at least one more year of data to know whether a trend is emerging, ownership of children’s books appears to be increasing among Central Texas caregivers with annual incomes below $80,000.

 While the number of caregivers with annual incomes in excess of $80,000 with more than 20 books in their home remained constant over the two surveys (67% in 2019, 63% in 2018 – within the margin of error), the share of caregivers with 20 or more books in the home making less than $40,000 annually increased from 32% in 2018 to 40% in 2019.